Description

 Customers

 Invoices and projects are created for customers, and integration helps you also keep the contacts & addresses up-to-date.
 Customers in Severa are connected as customers in Visma Business.
 Only customers with projects in Won status are transferred from Severa to Visma Business, whereas all customers from Visma Business are transferred to Severa.
 With customers, also addresses and contacts are transferred.
+There is no master setting for customer data, so updates to existing data are always synchronized in both directions.

 In Visma Business, customer can have only one billing address, so if customer has many addresses in Severa, other addresses will become delivery addresses in Visma Business.
 Important to know is that Visma Business always rules the customer numbering, so before starting the integration, if there are customers in both systems, those should be checked, so that same customers have same numbers in both systems.
 In Visma Business, there is a possibility to prevent certain customers from transferring.
 Existing customers are connected based on their name and number.